Borrow Our Materials

 All borrowers are responsible for items borrowed on their Library cards.
 Do not lend your card or the items you borrow to someone else.
 You must notify the Library right away if your University ID card is lost or stolen.

-Some material signed out from the University Library is subject to overdue fines.
-An accumulation of fines will mean that your borrowing privileges are suspended, and may cause the loss of other University privileges.
+An accumulation of fines or fees will mean that your borrowing privileges are suspended, and may cause the loss of other University privileges.
 Students with significant fines will be unable to register for courses, and may lose their right to graduate, so make sure to pay any fines that accumulate as soon as you can.

 Please check your personal library account to keep track of the due dates of any material you have borrowed and to see any fines.
 If you have questions, just ask at the Circulation Desk, or email access@smu.ca.
 We can show you how to access your account and discuss any payment issues with you.